Egypt: Ptolemaic and Roman Egypt (305 BCE–641 CE)

 The Ptolemaic Kingdom was a Hellenistic state from southern Syria to Cyrene and south to Nubia, with Alexandria as its capital and a centre of Greek culture and trade.
-The Ptolemies adopted pharaonic traditions to legitimize their rule, appearing on monuments in Egyptian style and participating in local religious life.
+The Ptolemies adopted pharaonic traditions to legitimise their rule, appearing on monuments in Egyptian style and participating in local religious life.
 The Lighthouse of Alexandria, built c.
 280 BCE, was one of the Seven Wonders of the Ancient World, later destroyed by earthquakes.
 The last ruler, Cleopatra VII, committed suicide after Octavian captured Alexandria, ending the dynasty and paving the way for Roman annexation.
 Native rebellions and dynastic disputes weakened the kingdom, facilitating its annexation by Rome.

 Egypt was a wealthy imperial province of the Roman Empire, supplying grain and hosting the major city of Alexandria.
 Governed with Roman administration and Hellenistic culture, its population primarily spoke Greek in major cities and Coptic Egyptian in rural areas.
 Christianity reached Egypt in the 1st century, brought by Saint Mark the Evangelist.
 During Diocletian's reign (284–305 CE), the New Testament had been translated into Egyptian and many Egyptian Christians were persecuted.
 By CE 451, a distinct Coptic Church was firmly established.